Smacherman/100-days-of-code/Scrimba-Learning.md

 > **I think I've beginning to get the concepts fairly well.** *But lots of work to still do.*

+---

-These are some of the things I think Scrimba does very well:
+**These are some of the things I think Scrimba does very well:**
 1. They teach you and then have you practice immediately.
     - It's not just a video, it's interactive.
 2. They have small challenges that you can then build off of.